This guide describes how to migrate your SQLite database to Neon Postgres using pgloader

 - The file path to your source SQLite database file.
 If you don't have one, you can create a sample database in the next step.

-- Neon's Free Plan supports 500 MiB of data.
-If your data size is more than 500 MiB, you'll need to upgrade to one of Neon's paid plans.
+- Neon's Free plan supports 0.5 GB of data.
+If your data size is more than 0.5 GB, you'll need to upgrade to one of Neon's paid plans.
 See Neon plans for more information.

 A review of the pgloader SQLite to Postgres Guide is also recommended.
-It provides a comprehensive overview of pgloader
+It provides a comprehensive overview of pgloader's capabilities.

 Understanding SQLite and Postgres data types